-The Cover Crops Research and Outreach Program (CCROP) along with its partners at the Michael Fields Institute, Dairy Forage Research Center, and UW hosted a series of three webinars in March/April focusing on “Cover Crop and Conservation Conversations”.
-Each webinar featured 5-7 lightning talks on farmer-initiated/led conservation efforts, unique conservation outreach efforts, and researcher updates.
+The Cover Crops Research and Outreach Program (CCROP) along with its partners at the Michael Fields Institute, Dairy Forage Research Center, and UW hosted a series of three webinars, “Cover Crop and Conservation Conversations.”
+Each event featured 5-7 lightning talks, the first centered on farmer-initiated conservation projects, the second one on conservation agency outreach efforts, and the third dedicated to researcher updates.

 Agroecology 702, Teaching the Multifunctionality of Agriculture

 CIAS scientist Dr. Sarah Lloyd developed and taught the Spring 2021 Agroecology 702 course – The Multifunctionality of Agriculture.
 The class broke new ground in offering a suite of research methods, facilitation approaches, and process design skills that can support a new generation of researchers, professional technicians, and administrators working to advance more sustainable agriculture, including the aims of CCROP.

 Dairy Supply Management Modeling